 Today’s entrepreneurship reminds me of the kind of company and capital formation that the first economist, Adam Smith, might have seen.
 An individual inventor works, often for years, to raise money to develop something that fulfills a vision of what the market needs and that people will buy in quantity.

-Fast forward to the late 19th century, and entrepreneurship took a new form in the corporate research and development lab.
-Tomas Edison had one, so did George Westinghouse and Nicolai Tesla, and so did many others.
-Well into the 20th century, the corporate research lab was where great innovation happened, whether at General Electric, a company Edison founded, or the eponymous Bell labs named for Alexander Graham Bell.
+Fast-forward to the late 19th century and entrepreneurship took a new form in the corporate research and development lab.
+Tomas Edison had one, George Westinghouse and Nicolai Tesla, and many others.
+Well into the 20th century, the corporate research lab was where great innovation happened, whether at General Electric, a company Edison founded, or the eponymous Bell Labs named for Alexander Graham Bell.

 Supporting Innovation

 Salesforce has done a lot of inventing on its own.
-When it wasn’t inventing, it was buying other people’s inventions or at least encouraging a vast community of partners to invest in its platform.
+When it wasn’t inventing, it bought other people’s inventions or at least encouraged a vast community of partners to invest in its platform.
 Invention has served Salesforce very well.

 But here’s the thing: solo entrepreneurship is extremely wasteful.
 The founder spends inordinate amounts of time raising money from venture capitalists who, in a perverse way of looking at it, spend most of theirs losing it.